tolitius/bb8/README.md

 <img src="doc/img/yum-42.png">

+notice a "Change Trust" operation and zero balance (for now).

 ## Sending Payments

-In order to send a payment of non native assset, which is any token besides 'XLM', we need several things:
+In order to send a payment of a non native assset, which is any token on a Stellar network besides 'XLM', we need to know several things:

-* create a transaction that is signed by the sender (i.e. sender's private key)
+* sender's private key in order to sign this payment transaction
 * address of the recepient (i.e. receiving account's public key)
 * token code
 * amount
 * token issuer (i.e. issuer's public key)

-To continue the [issuing a new token](#issuing-a-new-token) example, we'll send `42.0` `YUM`s from the issuer to distributor.
-Since there are quite a few parameters, the `--send-payment` option takes them as a JSON map with these keys: `"from" "to" "token" "amount" "issuer"`:
+To continue the [issuing a new token](#issuing-a-new-token) example, we'll send `42.0` YUMs from the issuer to distributor.
+Since there are quite a few parameters, the `--send-payment` option takes them as a JSON map with these keys: `"from", "to", "token", "amount", "issuer"`:

 ```bash
 $ ./mc --send-payment '{"from": "'$(cat issuer)'", "to": "'$(cat distributor.pub)'", "token": "YUM", "amount": "42.0", "issuer": "'$(cat issuer.pub)'"}'